web-servers/jws-operator/Parameters.md

 ### serverLivenessScript
 The script that checks if the pod is running.
 It's use is optional.

+### webAppWarImage (webapp)
+That is the URL of images where the operator will push what he builds.

+### webAppWarImagePushSecret (webapp)
+The secret to use to push images to the repository, the secret must contain the key .dockerconfigjson and will be mounted by the operator to be used like --authfile /mount_point/.dockerconfigjson to push the image to repository.

 ### builder (webapp)
 It describes how the webapp is build and the docker image is made and push to a docker repository.